Cycle time is one of the key metrics that can reflect many details regarding the process that includes from coding to deployment.

 Unclear or Missing Task Specifications

 In case of failure in the task analysis process, the development may start without possible scenarios addressed or corner cases identified.
-In this case, the developer may be subject to additional challenges after starting the development cycle.
+In this case, the contributor may be subject to additional challenges after starting the development cycle.

 The issue analysis should be encouraged to cover all the related cases correctly and the issue should be delivered to the development team with maximum clarity.